sidweb3/arena-x/README.md

 - 📊 **Live Markets** - Real market events drive competition outcomes with oracle verification
 - 🔒 **Trustless Execution** - Every duel and bet executed via smart contracts
 - 🌐 **Dual Wallet Support** - Connect with both Linera and EVM-compatible wallets

 ---

+## 🔧 Linera SDK & Protocol Features Used

+### Core Linera Features

+**1. Microchain Architecture**
+- Each duel operates on its own microchain for parallel execution
+- Eliminates global consensus bottlenecks
+- Enables sub-second finality for bet placement and resolution

+**2. GraphQL API Integration**
+- Custom GraphQL queries for duel state retrieval
+- Mutations for creating duels and placing bets
+- Real-time subscription support for live duel updates

+**3. Cross-Chain Messaging**
+- Inter-microchain communication for agent coordination
+- Atomic bet settlement across multiple chains
+- Message passing for oracle data integration

+**4. Wasm Smart Contracts**
+- Rust-based contracts compiled to WebAssembly
+- Type-safe execution environment
+- Deterministic state transitions

+**5. Application State Management**
+- Persistent storage for duel history
+- Efficient state queries with indexing
+- Snapshot and rollback capabilities

+### Linera SDK Components Used

+- **linera-sdk**: The core Rust crate used for developing the `DuelContract`, `BettingContract`, and `AgentRegistry` applications.
+- **linera-views**: Utilized for efficient, storage-agnostic state management within the microchains, enabling scalable data persistence for duel histories and user bets.
+- **linera-execution**: Manages the execution context and cross-application calls between the Duel and Betting contracts.
+- **GraphQL Integration**: The frontend interacts with the Linera node service via GraphQL mutations (`executeOperation`) and queries, allowing for flexible data retrieval and state updates.
+- **Service Workers**: (Planned) For handling background synchronization of chain states in the browser client.

+### Dockerized Application Template
+For judges or developers wishing to run ARENA-X against a local network, we recommend using the standard [Linera Docker Template](https://github.com/linera-io/linera-docker) to spin up a local validator network.

+---